BA History of Art

 Strategic relationship with King’s College London

 In January 2022, The Courtauld and King’s College London announced a relationship which will see our institutions collaborate on teaching, research and student experience, offering joint programmes and research.
 As a Courtauld student, you will have access to King’s facilities, in addition to all the existing facilities and services that we offer at The Courtauld.
 Language modules for undergraduate students are delivered by King’s Modern Languages Centre, and BA History of Art students will be invited to take part in student-led collaborative initiatives.
-Read more here.
+Read more about our relationship with King’s.

 _____________________________________________________________________________________

-Information on this webpage refers to 2024/25 entry.
-If you have applied for 2023 entry, please find relevant information in our 2023/24 prospectus.
-Our online prospectus for 2024/25 will be added to this page shortly.
+Information on this webpage refers to 2025/26 entry.
+If you have applied for 2024 entry, please find relevant information in our 2024/25 prospectus.

 Download the prospectus: